How to match your watch to your suit or shirt

 With this particular outfit, I think that wearing a conservative band is important because the sportcoat is very bold and has a lot going on with the blue patterning.
 Also, Brett’s bold use of red on the contrast collar fabric of his dress shirt is a somewhat unexpected pop of color.
 To add even more color with the watch band would be a mistake, I think.

 Another thing that we really like about this look is that the metallic watch face pairs nicely with the cufflinks that now and again come into view.
-Imagine if Brett was wearing a dark watch or a boring smartwatch – neither would relate to the cufflinks as coherently as we see here.
+Imagine if Brett was wearing a dark watch or a boring smartwatch, neither would relate to the cufflinks as coherently as we see here.

-It’s worth noting that the watch band is of a lighter shade of green than the green in the shirt, which is much more of a forest green.
+It’s worth noting that the watch band is of a lighter shade of green than the green in the shirt, which is more of a forest green.
 Although there is a part of me that wishes I had a watch band that matches perfectly, how often does that really happen?
 So, in this case, I reached for what made the most sense.
 In the case we have here, I think the green watch band is a little bit playful and catches the eye nicely.

-By the way, if you’d like to read more about Barton Watch Bands, check out this earlier blog post I wrote.
+If you’d like to read more about Barton Watch Bands, check out this earlier blog post I wrote.